sahinakkaya/binary-clock-wallpaper/README.md

 You can run the helper script, `set_binary_wallpaper.sh`, as a cronjob to update your wallpaper every minute.
 The helper script uses `nitrogen` as wallpaper setter.
 Do not forget to change it if you use another program.

 ```
+# Run "crontab -e" and add the following line to that file.

 * * * * * /path/to/set_binary_wallpaper.sh
 ```
 **Tip**: All the arguments passed to this script will be passed to python.
 So you can do the following to see the changes immediately while tweaking the colors: